ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/extensions/revisions.markdown

 You can access the revisions of a specific document by the document's ID ("users/1").
 Or you can access a specific revision by its change vector or by a specific date.
-Accessing a revision by a change vector would reutrn a specific revision, while accessing a revision by a date would return the revision on this specific date if exists, and if not it would reutrn the revision right this date.
+Accessing a revision by a change vector would return a specific revision, while accessing a revision by a date would return the revision on this specific date if exists, and if not it would return the revision right before this date.

 {CODE get_revisions@Server\Revisions.cs /}